McMaster-University-Library/Digital-Archive-Tools/README.md

 ## Troubleshooting Tips

 A common error found when executing the Python scripts is the absence of modules within the proper program file.
-For Python 2, which the Google Analytics scripts run on, navigate to C:\Python27 on the local disk and ensure desired modules are in the 'site-packages' folder (Lib\site-packages) found within each Python version folder.
+For Python 2, which the Google Analytics scripts run on, navigate to C:\Python27 on the local disk and ensure desired modules are in the _site-packages_ folder (Lib\site-packages) found within each Python version folder.